|

 There's a reason this continues to be one of the most popular ruins to be visited in the Yucatan Peninsula of Mexico.
 It doesn't take much imagination to visualize the

 size and complexity of the Mayan culture when this city was still functioning as a regional center.
+Dominating the area is the impressive Temple of Kukulkan (Feathered Serpent) and carved serpent heads are

 located on the western side of the Temple.
 In the Spring and Autumn Equinox thousands of people come to Chichen Itza to see one of the most interesting aspects